ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

     Interpretation:

-    The Homoscedasticity assumption has been violated by our model since in the Scale-Location graph the points aren't scattered.
-Moreover, in the Normal Q-Q Plot the points don’t align perfectly to the line, nonetheless, the disparity isn’t extreme either.
-Finally, in both the residuals vs fitted plot and the residuals vs leverage plot there are a few outliers or possible unusual observations.
+The Homoscedasticity assumption was violated by our model since in the Scale-Location graph the points aren't scattered.
+Moreover, in the Normal Q-Q Plot, the points don’t align perfectly with the line.
+Nonetheless, it is also important to mention that the disparity isn’t extreme either.

+Finally,  there are a few outliers or possible unusual observations in the residuals vs fitted plot, and the residuals vs leverage plot.
+(These data points should be removed moving forward to fix the model).

 ### 9. Looking for unusual observations or outliers